balena-io/docs/pages/management/devices.md

 ### Reboot

 This action allows you to perform a reboot on a specific device.
-This is different from the `Restart Application` action mentioned above, because in this action, the entire device including the kernel will be rebooted as if you were to manually replug it.
+This is different from the `Restart Application` action mentioned above, because in this action, the entire device including the kernel will be rebooted as if there was a power cycle.
 It should be noted that currently these action notifications are not queued up, so if a device is offline when the action is triggered, it will never be notified of the action it missed.

 __Warning:__ This action is only supported on devices with an Agent version >= 1.1.0